CDN Group API

-separator after a group UUID: the
+/-/ separator after a group UUID: the

-/nth/ is not a Media Processing operation.
+/nth/ URL directive does not belong to Image Transformations.
 Each group UUID includes a number of files in this group so you could iterate through them.
-Files in a group still have support for Media Processing,
+Files in a group still have support for Image Transformations,

 You can also make groups from processed files.
 Such files are added together with the respective sequences of operations.
 So, if you request a file from a group, it is invoked with all the stored operations.
 Adding more controls to such files will combine them with the existing ones.